extendi/react-gate/README.md

     yarn add react-gate
 ```

-Import the Initializer object and the Gate component
+Import the `Initializer` object and the `Gate` component
 ```js
     import { Initializer, Gate } from 'react-gate';
 ```
-Configure the Library giving an AuthConfig object to the initializer constructor
+Configure the Library giving an `AuthConfig` object to the `Initializer` constructor

 ```js
 const GateConfig = {